-- 1> Press Patch (one of the), then [Dimmers]. - 2> [DMX Line=] shows you which of the DMX output lines you are patching onto.
+- 1> Press Patch (one of the white function buttons above the numeric keypad), then [Dimmers]. - [DMX Line=] shows you which of the DMX output lines you are patching onto.
 Enter a new number to change the line.
-[Address =] shows the DMX address about to be patched.
+[Address = ] shows the DMX address about to be patched.
 You can change this by typing in the new address on the numeric keypad and pressing Enter.